Skip to content

 # ---------

-# Target maximum memory usage per MPI task, not a hard limit.
+# Target maximum memory usage per task, not a hard limit.
 Astropy convertable or float in GiB.

 memory_per_task = '4 GiB'